U.S. judge rules RadioShack IP auction was fair

 Standard General will receive names and addresses for 67 million customers, down from 117 million initially sought.

 Competition from online rivals forced RadioShack into Chapter 11 in February.
-Unlike many bankrupt retailers, it intends to survive its stint in Chapter 11, with Standard General planning to keep the purchased stores in business by co-branding them with Sprint Corp.
+Unlike many bankrupt retailers, it intends to survive its stint in Chapter 11, with Standard General planning to keep the purchased stores in business by co-branding them with Sprint Corp (S.N).

+Reporting by Nick Brown in New York; Editing by Chris Reese and Jonathan Oatis